schalkjoubert/DIGIFOX-documentation/changelog/product-changelog.md

 * FIX: Navigation bug

 2.4 | 2023-04-14
-* New: Create "under construction" setup option..
+* New: Create "under construction" setup option.

+2.5 | 2023-09-07
+* New: Add new option to allow upload/download PDF

+2.6 | 2023-10-19
+* Fix broken the scroll when menu value is more than one word, thus includes a space.

+2.7 | 2023-10-20
+* Fix same issue but related to the optional CTA

+2.8 | 2024-02-07
+* Feature | Add custom style section

+2.9 | 2024-06-04
+* Feature | Add price field